 Welcome to pelican’s world.

-The photo set presents DALMATIAN PELICANS.
+The photo set presents DALMATIAN and WHITE PELICANS.
 The pictures were taken in January 2018 in the north of Greece.

 It is the biggest dalmatian pelicans colony in Europe and third in the world.